nicholsons/comp0034_week5/exercises/2_multi_page_dash_app.md

 ## File structure for a multi page app
 Plotly recommends either:
-1. Each app is contained in a separate file
+1. Each app is contained in a separate file (or directory)
 ```
 - app.py
 - index.py